aung-pp/datascience_finalproject/README.md

 # datascience_finalproject
 Final capstone project

-This is the final project of the Parami Data Science Essentials course.
-The project is created using the Python programming language and the Streamlit application.
+This is the final project for the Parami Data Science Essentials course.
+The project analyzes the 2021 World Happiness data using Python for data analysis and Streamlit for building an interactive dashboard.